 Reddit has extremely active members forum on many topics.
 The “Scotchit” user group on Reddit meets many of the reviewer criteria here, including being very active in the last few years with openly available reviews.
 While the main Scotchit site can be a bit daunting to navigate, the full open-access review archive is freely available (with over 13,000 reviews at the time of this site’s launch).
 The main challenge is that individual Scotchit user reviews (and scoring) can vary widely in quality, experience and consistency, as I discuss in this commentary post.

 After some effort, I have managed to identify top Reddit reviewers who individually meet the level of the expert reviewer selection described above – save for independence.
 Like the Quebec Whisky site, these reviewers are aware of each others reviews, and actually swap/trade samples (indeed, I am one of them).
 But they show even higher levels of correlation among themselves, with some atypical (but consistent) views on certain brands and expressions – as described in this follow-up commentary post.

 I have continued to revise this analysis, and can now divide the Reddit community into three broad classes of reviewers.
 Please see the Update section at the end of the commentary linked above.
-To summarize, I normalized the scoring for each Reddit reviewer individually, but then combine them into one of three identified subgroups.
+To summarize, I normalized the scoring for each Reddit reviewer individually (currently 46 of them), but then combine them into one of five identified subgroups.
 These subgroups then move through the second-pass normalization and inclusion the Meta-Critic database along with the other individual expert reviewers.
-In other words, the top Reddit reviewers are integrated into three separate reviewer categories, and thus provide (collectively) up to 3 data points on each whisky.
+In other words, the top Reddit reviewers are integrated into five separate reviewer categories, and thus provide (collectively) up to 5 data points on each whisky.